daraghbyrne/iotworkshop2019/hue1/README.md

 ## Code

-The [completed code](code-by-end/PhotonHue.ino) is available in the folder above.
+The [completed code](code-by-end/ArgonHue.ino) is available in the folder above.

-Copy and Paste this into Particle Dev, compile and flash to your photon.
+Copy and Paste this into Particle Dev, compile and flash to your Argon.

 ## Try it out